ningkko/CSC220-Projects/README.md

 This is a collection of the coding challenges we've done in CSC220: Advanced Programming Techniques, Spring 2018, at Smith Collge.

-The programming languages cover Python, JavaScript/HTML/CSS, Java, Julia.
+Programming languages cover Python, JavaScript/HTML/CSS, Java, Julia.

 The course is taught by R.Jordan Crouser.